Pixailz/SnowCrash/level02/README.md

 It seems that we need to go deeper with the **Password: ft_wandr...NDRel.L0L** part

-> [!TIP]
+> [!NOTE]
-> '.' represent 0x7f and it's not printable, that's why it's represented with
+> because it's not printable, '.' represent 0x7f, it's available under C Array
-> '.'

 So guessing that those 0x7f is a **backspace**, deleting and reformating give us the following password